TomCordemans/LABS/docs/wireshark/README.md

 * Among the hidden messages are `Sniffing the glue that holds the Internet together.` and `It's a great product with a great story to tell.
 I'm pumped!`

 **7.2 The Value of baselining**
 * What is the likely cause? `The usual approach is to compare the current capture with a baseline to spot anomalies.
 In error1.pcpang we observe traffic on a switch port that should not occur, such as communication between 172.20.0.2 and 17.20.0.1.
 This indicates the switch’s function is bypassed, possibly due to a MITM attack.`

+**7.3 OT (Operational technology) networks**
+* What is the current speed at frame 4619? `The value 0x2002 corresponds to approximately 50% of the maximum speed.
+Therefore, the current speed is 200 rpm, while the motor remains in the ON state.`